Investment

 What Are Indirect Ways to Own Gold?

 Almost all gold IRAs require some type of fee.
-For a higher cost, you can invest gold IRA funds in paper investments related to gold.
+You can invest gold IRA funds in paper investments related to gold for a higher cost.

-These might include exchange-traded funds (ETFs), gold mining company stock, precious metal commodity futures, and gold-oriented mutual funds, all of which have indirect ways to own gold.
+These might include exchange-traded funds (ETFs), gold mining company stocks, precious metal commodity futures, and gold-oriented mutual funds, all of which have indirect ways to own gold.

 ETFs